cosmos/cosmos/WHITEPAPER.md

 critical blow to proof-of-stake.

 Fortunately, the LRA can be mitigated as follows.
-First, for a validator to unbond, thereby recovering their deposit and no longer earning fees to participate in the consensus, the deposit must be made unavailable for an amount of time known as the "unbonding period", which may be on the order of weeks or months.
+First, for a validator to unbond (thereby recovering their deposit and no longer earning fees to participate in the consensus), the deposit must be made unavailable for an amount of time known as the "unbonding period", which may be on the order of weeks or months.
 Second, for a light client to be secure, the first time it connects to the network it must verify a recent block-hash against a trusted source, or